hth313/OS4/doc/idioms.rst

                  gotoc

 Here we make use of having the base call back pointer in ``M[6:3]``.
-We trash part of the C register here.
-On the other hand, using a page relative call (3-word), it would also destroy most of C making it hard to pass any value to the call back in C.
+Note that it trashes part of the C register.
+However, making any page relative call (3-word) also destroys most of C register.

-The final return from ``routine`` is made by making a goto to the ``callBackN`` routine.
+The final return from ``routine`` is made by jumping back to its ``callBackN`` routine.